UpCloudLtd/terraform-provider-upcloud/docs/resources/managed_database_postgresql.md

 - `work_mem` (Number) Sets the maximum amount of memory to be used by a query operation (such as a sort or hash table) before writing to temporary disk files, in MB.
 Default is 1MB + 0.075% of total RAM (up to 32MB).

-Read-Only:

-- `additional_backup_regions` (List of String) Additional Cloud Regions for Backup Replication
-- `enable_ipv6` (Boolean) Register AAAA DNS records for the service, and allow IPv6 packets to service ports

 <a id="nestedblock--properties--migration"></a>
 ### Nested Schema for `properties.migration`